fidlabs/data-prep-standard/README.md

 ## Filecoin data preparation

-This project sticks with tradiitonal Filecoin canconical form - ie CAR files with UnixFS.
+This project sticks with traditional Filecoin canonical form - ie CAR files with UnixFS.

-Files larger than a 32GB are recored in the mainfest as a single content-addressable file but will be packed and stored across multiple Pieces and Sectors.
+Files larger than a 32GB are recorded in the manifest as a single content-addressable file but will be packed and stored across multiple Pieces and Sectors.
 The manifest points to all the parts of the file in such cases.